noah-nuebling/mac-mouse-fix-error-logging-improvement-ideas-october-2024/README.md

   To 'synchronize' the log levels, and clean things up, we could do the following:\
   1. We could remove CocoaLumberJack from our codebase, and use the unified system log directly.
 To do this we could simply redefine the CCLJ logging macros to invoke os_log() instead.
 E.g. DDLogDebug(...) would invoke os_log_debug(OS_LOG_DEFAULT, ...).
 These new macros might cause some additional overhead, since they wouldn't be stripped out by the compiler in release builds - which I think is what CocoaLumberJack does - but I believe the overhead would be very small.
   2. We could remove the dependency on the unified system log and use a custom logging backend for CocoaLumberJack instead.
 Then we could fully control the logging behavior by modifying the state of CocoaLumberJack while the app is running.
   3. We could configure our Info.plist to always enable the highest logLevel (`debug`) on the OS level, so that the OS would never filter our logs.
-(More on that below) Then we could control the logLevel using just the app-internal CocoaLumberJack logLevel\
+(More on that below) Then we could control the logLevel using just the app-internal CocoaLumberJack logLevel.
-     -> HOWEVER, if we want to debug problems that involve other processes than Mac Mouse Fix.
-E.g. if launchd doesn't start the helper properly, then we not only need to control our own logLevels, we'd also wanna elevate the logLevel of other processes (like launchd in the example) -> This would speak for relying on OS log level to control the logging of MMF, because then we could have a unified way to change the logLevel of MMF and other processes it's interacting with (Such a 'unified way' would e.g. be a configuration profile, read below for more on that.)

 #### Simplification: No need for DEBUG builds